richiewyss/PSLassoSynthNC/README.md

 undersmoothing can increase the risk of bias caused by severe overfitting.
 This package uses balance diagnostics to determine the degree of undresmoothing when fitting Lasso models for propensity score weighting.
-Because balance diagnostics by themselves are not guaranteed to minimize bias in causal effect estimates (as such metrics are outcome-blind) this package further uses synthetic negative control exposures for bias detection.
+However, tuning Lasso models using balance metrics are not guaranteed to minimize bias in PS weighted estimators since such metrics are outcome blind.
+Therefore, this package further provides functions to generate synthetic negative control exposures for bias detection.

 This package is based on work in the following paper: